CrowdHailer/pachyderm/README.md

 If we have at least once delivery we can just retry until done Test env might want to emulate retries

+# Different implementation

+e.g. a timer in the Simulation environment can return immidiatly Needs some switch out modules.

 ## First article
 Reimagining the actor model